RouleThomas/Akizu_Lab/002_scRNAseq/005__Goldberg/labnote.md

 - NOTE: Some [recommendation from DESEQ2](https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#recommendations-for-single-cell-analysis) to use on scRNAseq; include using test LRT here `dds <- DESeq(dds, test = "LRT")` and `useT=TRUE, minmu=1e-6, and minReplicatesForReplace=Inf`. **With LRT no shrinkage; with wald test shrinkage is needed**

 --> LRT and Wald method give very few DEGs....
+  --> PCA show Kcnc1 Rep1 as outlier.
+Let's try to remove this sample